inxware/ert-components/README.md

 # ert-components
-embedded software components for event-based application development
+embedded software components for event-based application development.
+This repository is built with companion dependency repositiries ert-build-support and ert-contrib-middleware